studioalemni/studioalemni.github.io/faqs.md

 There will be no voice acting added to Legends of Astravia.

-If this changes for whatever reason, there will be a casting call, which will be announced on Twitter, via the email newsletter, and posted here.
+If this changes for whatever reason, there will be a casting call, which will be announced on Twitter and posted here.

 #### Can I help translate / localize the game to \[language\]?